 The Foundation was formed from a generous endowment by Sir John Ellerman.
-We invest this to generate returns from which we make grants to charities.
+We invest this to generate returns and apply it to make grants to charities.

 Looking after our money

 We exist to make grants to charities, and wish to carry on doing so in the longer term.
-To do this, we take the average value of our portfolio over the last three years and spend a percentage agreed by the Trustees; from 2003 to 2013 we spent 5% of this average.
-This was the same figure as our target return.
+To do this, we take the average value of our portfolio over the preceding three years and spend a percentage agreed by the Trustees each year.
+From 2003 to 2013, we spent 5% of this average, which was the same figure as our target return.

-Since April 2013 onwards, our spend rate has been 4.5% in response to our reduced target investment return, while seeking to balance this with the increased need of charities for grants.
+Since April 2013, our spend rate has been 4.5%, which reflects a balance between our reduced target investment return and the increasing need of charities for grants.

 Social and ethical considerations

 We recognise that our endowment is invested in the real world.
 Consequently, there is a risk that our investment policies and investment decisions made on our behalf may be linked to corporate strategies or products which are poorly aligned with our own aim and values.
 This risk may have both reputational and financial consequences.
 We seek to minimise it by actively taking account of environmental, social and governance (ESG) issues when considering our investment policies and strategy, and through our engagement with the investment managers who are responsible for day to day investment decisions.

 Although, where practical, we exclude investments in tobacco-related companies, in general we do not exclude sectors or business activities from our investments.
 There are difficulties in setting thresholds for contentious activities within large and diverse global businesses and in determining just where to draw the line within an integrated sector or supply chain.
 The breadth of our charitable purposes also makes it difficult to set boundaries on a restrictive approach.
 We prefer to encourage our investment managers to take clear account of ESG risks in all investment decisions.